mooss/godefarig/README.md

 - [ ] perform calculations on the GPU
 - [ ] add a subduction/erosion mecanism to generate the elevations

+## OS

+This project was only tested on gnu/linux.
+All components used are supposed to be OS independant, so it should work under other OSes but it might need some tweaking.

 ## Dependencies

 You will need boost installed in order to compile this program (last version should be fine).

 This program also uses glfw3.
 A source version is provided but I would recommend installing it via your package manager if possible.

+Depending on your distribution, you might need to install something like xorg-dev.

 ## Used libraries